What Are RV Air Tanks For?

 - Check the air gauges again.
-On some air systems, the rear air gauge will read zero but the front gauge should not read zero and still have some air in it.
+On some air systems, the rear air gauge will read zero, but the front gauge won’t read zero and still have some air in it.
 No matter what kind of air system your RV both gauges should not be at zero yet, there should be a little air left in at least one.
 If they are both at zero there may be a problem with the “check valve” between your primary and secondary RV air tank.

 - Open the secondary air tank.
 Let it drain and empty completely.
 There should be little to no moisture coming out of the tank.

 - Check the air gauges, they both should now be at zero.